 Sumac's Red Arms

-A practicing doctor finds antidotes both simple and sophisticated to the daily drama that is her professional life.
+A practicing doctor finds antidotes both simple and sophisticated to the daily drama that is her working life.

-Karen Shklanka’s life in family medicine presents its share of trauma – decay, disease and death are her frequent companions.
-She writes clearly and unsentimentally about stitching a fight victim back together in Moose Factory, going to sign the death certificate of a radiant long-time patient on Salt Spring Island, watching a man slowly losing his memory in an unnamed city.
-How is a medical professional to survive these daily reminders of life’s fragility and uncertainty with compassion and humanity intact, without becoming cold and distant?
+Karen Shklanka writes clearly and unsentimentally about stitching a fight victim back together in Moose Factory, going to sign the death certificate of a radiant long-time patient on Salt Spring Island, watching a man slowly losing his memory in an unnamed city.
+How is a medical professional to survive these daily reminders of life's fragility and uncertainty with compassion and humanity intact, without becoming cold and distant?

 She presents two very different answers to this task.
 One is to drink deeply of the earthy beauty of the natural world and its feast for the senses.
 She writes passionately about garden flowers, exotic fruits and spices, animals both wild and domestic, the crystalline beauty of the heavens.